- Home |

 Jeanette Winterson:

 Thank you.
-But the whole thing about that climb of up Everest really is I think if readers will be very interested to know more about
+But the whole thing about that climb of up Everest really is I think if readers will be very interested to know more about that.

 Rihanna Dhillon:

-That.
 You write about grief so beautifully through these stories.
 Does writing about grief help you to come to terms with your own grief?
 And do you feel like you're helping others sort of make sense of their grief through these stories?

 Jeanette Winterson:

 Yeah, there's a pair of hinge stories in there.
 One's told from the point of view of the bereaved person who's just lost his partner and the other is told from the point of view of the now ghost the dead person who says that because humans are narratives we're stories we tell to ourselves and others.
 And he realises he's returning to his alphabet state and is no longer a story.
 He can tell he's just a collection of letters and every day his capacity diminishes.
 And it's strange because I sometimes read the story that's from the point of view of the ghost and people cry.
 People have had to leave events because they have often been recently bereaved themselves.
 And I worry about this, but apparently it's been very cathartic and I've had a lot of letters with people just saying that it's comforted them.
 And I guess we are looking for that too.
-And of course, in the twists of the supernatural ghost horror, none of the comfort is there and only the S is
+And of course, in the twists of the supernatural ghost horror, none of the comfort is there and only the ghastliness is there.

 And I think you do need some comfort because losing a loved one is a terrible thing.
 And people, it doesn't matter that who knows whether it's illusion, delusion, who knows whether you are really visited by somebody, but it is very important that your own heart doesn't break.
 And I think some of these stories try to offer comfort.
 There's nothing wrong with that.
-No.

 Rihanna Dhillon: